Lai Đại Hàn

+Lai Đại Hàn ([laːi ɗâˀi hâːn]; 라이따이한) is a term used in the Vietnamese language to refer to a person who was born to a Vietnamese mother and a South Korean father during the Vietnam War.
+In Vietnamese, the word “Lai” means mixed-ethnicity and “Đại Hàn” is an obsolete term for Korea.
+The births of these people occurred because of South Korean involvement in the Vietnam War; approximately 350,000 South Korean soldiers were deployed to South Vietnam between 1964 and 1973.
+It is a politically significant term with regard to South Korea–Vietnam relations and carries a heavy social stigma due to the fact that wartime sexual violence was endemic in Vietnam when these people were conceived.
+An unknown number of Lai Đại Hàn births were the result of pregnancies from rape.
+The community has faced unequal and discriminatory treatment from the Vietnamese government, while the South Korean government has refused to acknowledge and address the rape of Vietnamese women during the conflict.

 Etymology

-Definition

-A 2010 article in the academic journal Pacific Affairs followed the phrase "Lai Daihan" with the following in parenthesis: "(the) children of South Korean fathers and Vietnamese women during the Vietnam War".
+A 2010 article in the academic journal Pacific Affairs followed the phrase "Lai Daihan" with the following in parentheses: "(the) children of South Korean fathers and Vietnamese women during the Vietnam War".

-The noun or adjective lai (chữ nôm: 𤳆) can mean any hybrid, including an animal or tree, but in this context is pejorative, meaning "mixed-blood". "Đại Hàn" (hán tự: 大韓) was the standard Vietnamese term for South Korea (the Sino-Vietnamese equivalent of Korean: 대한; RR: Daehan), although today "Hàn Quốc" (Hanguk in Korean) is more common.
+The noun or adjective lai (chữ Nôm: 𤳆) can mean any hybrid, including an animal or tree, but in this context is pejorative, meaning "mixed-blood". "Đại Hàn" (chữ Hán: 大韓) was the standard Vietnamese term for South Korea (the Sino-Vietnamese equivalent of Korean: 대한; RR: Daehan), although today "Hàn Quốc" (Hanguk in Korean) is more common.
 Since "lai" is offensive the term "lai Đại Hàn" itself does not appear in official Vietnamese sources, except in relation for example to the name of the South Korean film "Lai Đại Hàn."

-Causes and numbers
+Issue of sexual consent during conception

+Prevalence of rape of Vietnamese women

-The number of Lai Dai Han that were born as a result of rape of Vietnamese women by South Korean troops remains under debate, with one study positing that are as many as 150,000.
+The number of Lai Dai Han that were born as a result of rape of South Vietnamese women by South Korean troops remains under debate.
 According to Susumu Nomura, roughly 90% of Lai Dai Han cases resulted from South Korean troops and businessmen engaged in consensual relationships with Vietnamese women, but were forced to leave after the departure of South Korean forces from South Vietnam in early 1973 or during the Fall of Saigon in 1975.

 The exact number of Lai Dai Han is unknown.
 According to Busan Ilbo, there are at least 5,000 and as many as 30,000.
 According to Maeil Business, however, there are 1,000 at least.
 A 1998 paper which was cited in a 2015 paper said that the South Korean government put the number of Lai Dai Han at 1,500.

 There were estimated to be 800 mothers of Lai Dai Han conceived due to rape who were still alive in 2015, from a petition calling for an apology from the Korean government.